 6. HOW YOU MAY COMPLAIN IF YOU HAVE CONCERNS ABOUT HOW PERPETUAL HAS MANAGED YOUR PERSONAL INFORMATION?

 If you have a complaint related to how Perpetual has managed your personal information, please contact us using the contact information below.
-We may ask you to place your concerns in writing in order for us to fully understand and investigate the issues you have raised.
-We will acknowledge any complaint within five business days of it being received and make every effort to resolve your issue within a reasonable time of us being notified.
+Resolving your concerns may require Perpetual to share your personal information with third parties in this process, including to our service providers or regulatory bodies.
+We will acknowledge any privacy related complaint within five business days of it being received and make every effort to resolve your issue as quickly as we can.
+Where we can, we will resolve your complaint on the spot or as soon as possible after that.

-When we write to you about our decision, we will explain how you may access AFCA or make a complaint to the OAIC.
+When we write to you about our decision, we will explain how you may access an external dispute resolution scheme or make a complaint to the OAIC.

 GPO Box 3, Melbourne VIC 3001